pkj99/kodi/README.md

       -d DESTINATION, --destination DESTINATION     destination path

-Example: if you want to import db to PC, you can replace whole path to you assign
+Example: if you want to import db to PC, you can replace whole path in videodb.xml to you allocated

       E:\MOVIE E:\TVSHOW